 For small businesses, investing in new technology is always an important decision.
-Businesses need to weigh the pros and cons and see if the benefits will outweigh the expenses of purchasing new IT equipment.
+Companies need to weigh the pros and cons and see if the benefits will outweigh the expenses of purchasing new IT equipment.
 Here are some things to consider when trying to determine whether or not to invest in the latest IT equipment.

 One helpful thing that you should ask yourself is: will this new equipment help you to provide services better while also allowing you to expand in new directions?
 Being able to meet more of your customer’s needs through new equipment will open up new avenues and will likely increase profits.
 When a company invests in technology, it can also help small businesses become more efficient.
 When competing against large companies, small businesses need to find a way to stay in the running.
-Small businesses can respond to changes in technology faster than larger companies.
-This should be used to the small business’ advantage.
+Small companies can respond to changes in technology faster than larger companies.
+This should be used to the small businesses advantage.

 Another thing to consider when determining whether or not to invest in new IT equipment is the fact that it is likely you can write it off as a tax deduction.
 Some everyday items that can be written off as tax deductions include printers, servers, computers, copy machines and more.
 When a piece of equipment has a lifespan of more than one year, the item can be written off as an “asset.”
 If you purchase a piece of equipment with a lifespan of less than one year, this piece can be written off as an “expense.”
 To fully determine whether or not a piece of equipment is an asset or an expense, it is best to consult the company policy.
 Cybersecurity is also a must for any company.
 By helping, IT asset recycling is a great way to secure your valuable company information after you're through with the technology, this may also be written off during tax season.
 Deciding to purchase new IT equipment isn’t always easy.
 Determining whether or not the benefits outweigh the costs though, is an excellent place to start.